 The best way to prevent death due to SUDEP and status epilepticus is to control seizures as much as possible.
 Your medical team can find the best treatment plan for your child with medication, changes to diet or nutrition, or alternative approaches.
 Children with Dravet syndrome generally need 24-hour care.

 Children with Dravet syndrome typically have normal development in the first year of life.
-As seizures increase, development often slows, and they may begin exhibiting signs of cognitive impairment.
-By ages 2 or 3, speech delay is frequently seen, and cognitive issues become more severe.
-Gait problems, including crouched walking and lack of coordination (ataxia), are also common and may decrease mobility in adolescence.
+As seizures increase, development often slows, and they may exhibit signs of cognitive impairment (problems related to thinking and memory).
+By age 2 or 3, speech delay is frequently seen, and cognitive issues become more severe.
+Gait problems, including crouched walking and ataxia (lack of coordination), are also common and may decrease mobility in adolescence.
 Physical, occupational, and speech therapy are recommended for developmental support.
 Children with Dravet syndrome may also have autism spectrum disorder or attention deficit hyperactivity disorder (ADHD).

-About 80 percent to 90 percent of children with Dravet have a mutation of the SCN1A (or sodium voltage-gated channel alpha subunit 1) gene.
-A mutation on the SCN1A gene prevents sodium channels in neurons of the brain from working correctly.
+About 80 percent to 90 percent of children with Dravet have a mutation (change) in the SCN1A (sodium voltage-gated channel alpha subunit 1) gene.
+The gene mutation prevents sodium channels in neurons of the brain from working correctly.

 If your child experiences seizures, you may be referred to a pediatric neurologist who treats epilepsy.
-The diagnostic process will start with a thorough medical history and may include an electroencephalogram (EEG) to analyze the brain’s electrical activity, magnetic resonance imaging (MRI) scans, or other testing.
+The diagnostic process will start with a thorough medical history and may include an electroencephalogram (EEG) to analyze the brain’s electrical activity, MRI scans, or other testing.
 If there is a high degree of suspicion based on medical history and imaging, the doctor may order a blood test to detect the SCN1A mutation to confirm the diagnosis.